By Faye M Smith

 But the Noom diet plan changes all that.
 "Noom is a holistic programme, hosted on an app, that helps users re-learn the way they think about food, why they eat certain things, and reconsider what they eat to reach a big-picture goal," says Honey.
 "Whether that's weight loss, fitting into a dream outfit, or just feeling healthier."

 How does the Noom diet plan work?

-Noom is all about understanding your body.
+Noom is all about understanding your body, rather than trying to just lose weight in a week.
 "Getting healthy and losing weight are both much easier to do if you know how and why you make the decisions you do about food," says Honey.
 "It’s also easier to change your habits if you understand what prompts your cravings and triggers."